Microwave Oven Buying Guide

-Microwaves come in various types, power levels, cooking capacities, and designs.
-There are several additional features that may be of interest that you can consider when shopping.
-It is important to determine what exactly you are looking for and need in your household before making any decisions.
-Please use this handy buyer’s guide from Goedeker's to better educate yourself on all the factors that affect your decision when buying a new microwave.
+It is important to determine exactly what you are looking for and need in your household before making any decisions.
+Use this informative micowave oven buying guide from Goedeker's to better educate yourself on all the factors that affect your decision when buying a new microwave.

-The countertop microwave is placed directly on your kitchen countertop and is the most common variety.
-These come in a variety of sizes, power levels and designs to match your needs and the style of your kitchen.
+The countertop microwave oven is placed directly on your kitchen countertop and is the most common variety.
+These come in a several sizes, power levels, and designs to match your needs and the style of your kitchen.

-The over-the-range microwave is similar to the built-in microwave but is placed directly above the range.
-As a bonus feature, they act as the ventilation for the range.
+The over-the-range microwave oven is similar to the built-in microwave but is placed directly above the range.
+As a bonus feature, they act as ventilation for the range.

 Capacity and Power